torivara/gh-workflowdemo/README.md

       - '!**/*/README.md' # Exlucde files with exclamation mark
   tags: # Trigger on tags pushed to repository
      - 'v*' # Will trigger if any tag has v* pattern
+  schedule: # Will trigger on a cron schedule
+    cron: '0 22 * * *' # This is a nighly build scheduled for 10PM every day.

 env: # Declare environment variables
   myEnvironmentVariable: 'variable value' # This is a variable that can be used in your actions